wiameadnane/License-Plate-Recognition-System/README.md

 - [ ] Multi-language OCR support
 - [ ] Cloud deployment capabilities
 - [ ] API endpoints for integration with other systems

-This project is developed for educational purposes as part of a university course in Computer Vision.
-Academic Year : 2024 - 2025
 ---

 **Project developed by**: Wiame Adnane & Abderrahmane Najib